-Have you ever had okoy or ukoy (shrimp and vegetable fritters)?
-If you're interested in learning how to make it or just want to know more about it, read on!
+Have you ever had Okoy or Ukoy (Shrimp and Vegetable Fritters)?
+If you're interested in making it or just want to know more about it, read on!
 I've compiled the most frequently asked questions.

+Calabaza and kabocha are types of winter squash that you can use for okoy.
 Kabocha, known as Japanese pumpkin, has a dark green rind and bright orange flesh.
-Its skin is thin and edible with flesh that is sweet and not stringy at all.
+Its skin is thin and edible, while the flesh is sweet and not stringy at all.